-The bat poop coffee beans.
+The bat beans.
 Delivered to your cups all the way from Costa Rica.

 What is bat poop coffee?

-Let’s be clear about one thing: the bat poop coffee doesn’t belong to the animal poop coffee category.
+Let’s be clear about one thing: this type of animal coffee doesn’t belong to the poop category.
 Because the bats don’t swallow the coffee beans.
 There’s no poop involved in the process of this coffee.
 After all, they are a bit small for that.
-But there’s enzymes and all that!
+But there are enzymes and all that!